 Sex lost its sacredness decades ago.

-The economic system our culture has trapped itself in ensures most families live far from their extended family and both parents work.
-This leaves kids (especially teenagers) to figure life out without the input of their parents and the wisdom of their grandparents.
+The economic system our culture has trapped itself in ensures most families live far from their extended family and both parents work just to make ends meet.
+This leaves young parents feeling overwhelmed and kids (especially teenagers) are left to figure life out without the input of their parents and the wisdom of their grandparents.
 Most people work non-stop and as a result community and the close relationships we were all made for fall to the wayside in our lives.

 Christians must show the world a different way of doing life.

 Christians rebel against this world’s satanic system by getting married young, having lots of sex, making babies with only one person, buying a house and building a life (Genesis 2:24).
 We buck the system by building community and remaining loyal to the churches we attend.
 We rebel when we give up other things to spend quality time with friends and family.
-We become the best kind of revolutionists when we are willing to admit we got it wrong and change directions.
-We could change the world simply by choosing to love Jesus and obey God even when our obedience makes us look weird and causes us to be out of step with the rest of the world.
-Righteousness has become rebellion in our weird world.
+We become the best kind of revolutionists when we are willing to humbly admit we got it wrong and change direction (James 4:10, 1st Peter 5:5-6).
+Christians could literally change the trajectory of people’s lives simply by choosing to love Jesus and obey God even when our obedience makes us look weird and causes us to be out of step with the rest of the world.
+Righteousness has become rebellion in our weird world and rebellion gets people’s attention.
+In this case it will make people want what we have.

 Here’s the thing though:

-Rebelling without giving a reason will get us nowhere.
+Rebelling against the world system without giving some really good reasons for doing so will do no one any good.
 We need to loudly and proudly proclaim why we are doing what we’re doing (1st Peter 3:15).
 We must be willing to look weird in the eyes of the world in order to shine the light of Jesus in an increasingly dark world.